Submission Sent! | Ban Rat Poisons Campaign | Animal Liberation

 Consultation Closes 11 June

-We have until 5:00 pm AEST on 11 June to get as many letters to DAFF as possible.
-Every additional letter strengthens the public record against the authorised-user loophole.
+We have until 5:00 pm AEST on 11 June to get as many submissions sent as possible.
+Every additional submission to the APVMA strengthens the public record against the authorised-user loophole.

 -- Days